karanasher/NodeJSExpressMongoDB/README.md

 cd <project name>
 npm install
 ```
+The node_modules folder is not included in the repository.
+The folder gets created automatically after running the above commands.

 If it says that the versions that you're using are too old, follow the prompt and put in the latest versions.
 ```